 Foraminotomy: Overview, Advantages, & Eligibility Criteria

-The foramina are passageways, or canals, in-between each vertebra that allow for the spinal nerve roots to exit the spinal cord and extend outward to the body.
-Despite their small size, these doorways facilitate the delivery of messages that are crucial to our body’s sensation, reflexes, bodily functions—and ultimately—our survival.
-A number of conditions can lead to the narrowing of these foraminal passageways, which inevitably lead to spinal nerve compression, pain, and incapacitation.
-When these symptoms occur, a foraminotomy may be required to reverse painful side effects.
+Your foramina are passageways, or canals, that reside in-between each vertebra of your spine.
+These hollow openings allow the spinal nerve roots to exit from the spinal cord and extend outward to the body.
+Despite their small size, however, these doorways facilitate the delivery of crucial messages.
+In particular, these signals enable our sensation, reflexes, bodily functions—and ultimately—our survival.

-During a minimally invasive foraminotomy, your physician will begin by making a small 1 to 2-inch incision on your back, above or to the side of the affected foramina.
-The muscles and nerves covering this area of the spine will be gently moved to the side to clear access for the procedure.
-Using tiny, specialized instruments and magnification, your surgeon will access the affected foramina and remove part of the vertebra to relieve pressure on pinched spinal nerves.
-If a damaged disc is contributing to the collapse of the foramina, any protruding or herniated disc material may be removed at this time.
+During a minimally invasive foraminotomy, your physician will begin by making a small 1 to 2-inch incision on your back.
+Your surgeon will make this incision above, or to the side, of the affected foramina.
+Then, your surgeon will gently move the muscles and nerves that cover this area of the spine to the side.
+With clear access to the affected foramina, your surgeon will use tiny, specialized instruments and magnification to perfect the procedure.
+Simultaneously, your doctor will remove a portion of the vertebra to relieve pressure on pinched spinal nerves.
+If your foramina have collapsed because of damaged disc material, your doctor will remove any protruding or herniated disc debris.

-Following the excision of foraminal bone and obstructing tissues or disc materials, your surgeon will return the muscles and nerves to their original location.
+Following the excision of foraminal bone, your surgeon will return the muscles and nerves to their original location.
 Lastly, the small incision will be closed.
 Because of the extremely small size of the surgical opening as well as the minimal damage to internal tissues, closing the surgical site can often be accomplished without the use of sutures.

 Advantages of a Foraminotomy